Specific precautions on safety in Moscow.

 Do not eat shawarma.
 Exception can be made to shawarma in cafes and restaurants with table service.

 In winter — do not walk close to buildings due to danger of snow and ice falling from roofs.
 Wear proper winter shoes, as it gets very slippery in Moscow in winter season.
 Especially be careful on underground passage stairs, as they are made of polished stone and get slippery even in rain.
-Some guidance on clothing in winter can be found here.
+Some guidance on clothing in winter can be found here and also here.

 In summer — beware of ticks.
 Here is separate article on the subject.